Blog

 AL extensions vs modifying the base app: the upgrade-safe way to customise

-The single most expensive mistake in the NAV era was editing the base application directly.
+The single most expensive mistake of the NAV era was editing the base application directly.
 It felt efficient at the time and quietly mortgaged the future.
-Business Central’s extension model fixes this — and understanding why is the difference between a system that ages well and one that becomes a trap.
+Business Central’s extension model exists to make that mistake impossible, and understanding why is worth ten minutes of anyone’s time.

 How the old approach trapped customers

-Why it matters: the more you customised, the harder and riskier every upgrade became.
+The more you customised, the harder and riskier every upgrade became.
 Many organisations simply stopped upgrading.
-They froze on an old version, missed years of features and fixes, and eventually faced a far larger and more painful migration than if they had stayed current.
+They froze on an old version, missed years of features and fixes, and eventually faced a far larger migration than if they had stayed current.
 The customisation that saved a week in year one cost a quarter in year five.
+We still meet these systems today; unwinding them is a large part of our upgrade work.

 How AL extensions keep you safe